-Assistant professors who are not awarded a merit advance, and do not receive the 0.5 step O/S increase according to the above provision, will receive a "Negative" outcome and are recommended to request a one year stop the clock if they have not done so already.
-Tenured professors who are not awarded a merit advance but receive the 0.5 step O/S salary increase according to the above provision are recommended to request a retroactive deferral of the AY20-21 merit review, and then resubmit their merit file in AY21-22.
+Assistant professors who are not awarded a merit advance, and do not receive the half step O/S increase according to the above provision, will receive a "Negative" outcome and are recommended to request a one year Stop the Clock if they have not done so already.
+Tenured professors who are not awarded a merit advance but receive the half step O/S salary increase according to the above provision are recommended to request a retroactive deferral of the AY21-22 merit review, and then resubmit their merit file in AY22-23.

-Tenured professors who are not awarded a merit advance, and do not receive the 0.5 step O/S increase according to the above provision, will receive a "Negative" outcome.
+Tenured professors who are not awarded a merit advance, and do not receive the half step O/S increase according to the above provision, will receive a "Negative" outcome.